mikesjewett/get_gravatar/README.md

 # GetGravatar

 Returns a Gravatar image for a given user.
 Requires valid name and email user attributes.
+This was created for an educational purpose, and uses the gravatar_for method from the [Rails Tutorial](http://ruby.railstutorial.org/chapters/sign-up#sec-a_gravatar_image) by Michael Hartl.

 ## Installation